Sébastien Squillaci: Early career

-Squillaci began his football career playing for hometown club FC Seynois.
+Squillaci began his football career playing for hometown club Seynois.
 While training at La Seyne, he was described by his coach Franck Seva as a "lovely, quiet boy".
 Squillaci spent a decade at the club before moving to professional club Toulon in 1996 at age 16.
 He was originally a defensive midfielder and spent only one season in the club's youth academy, where he was supervised by former club player Christian Dalger.
 Squillaci began the 1997–98 season playing on the club's reserve team.
 Following the firing of Albert Emon mid-season, he was replaced with Dalger.
 In March 1998, Dalger, subsequently, called up Squillaci to the first team and he made his professional debut on 7 March 1998 in a 1–0 league win over Nice appearing as a substitute for Victor Agali.
 With Toulon in a relegation battle, Squillaci made substitute appearances in wins over Lille, Le Mans, and Lorient and defeats to Martigues and Red Star Paris.
 Toulon ultimately finished the campaign in 20th place, which resulted in the club's relegation to the Championnat National, the third level of French football.
 Squillaci finished the season with five appearances in the league and one in the Coupe de France.
 Toulon, surprisingly, reached the Round of 16 in the latter competition.

 Monaco

 Due to not being under a professional contract while playing with Toulon, Squillaci was allowed to leave the club on a free transfer.
 He was recruited by Monaco and joined the club in 1998.
 Following his signing, Squillaci was inserted onto the club's reserve team, which was playing in the Championnat de France Amateur, the fourth level of French football.
 He spent two years playing on the club's reserve team from 1998 to 2000 amassing over 45 appearances.
-After failing to establish himself under Claude Puel, Monaco officials announced that Squillaci would be heading to Corsica to join Ligue 2 club AC Ajaccio on loan.
+After failing to establish himself under Claude Puel, Monaco officials announced that Squillaci would be heading to Corsica to join Ligue 2 club Ajaccio on loan.
 In two seasons with the club, Squillaci appeared in over 70 matches and helped the club achieve promotion to Ligue 2.

 After Puel's departure and the appointment of new manager Didier Deschamps, Squillaci joined Monaco in 2002.
 In his first full season as a player for his side, facing Real Madrid in the quarter-finals of the 2003–04 UEFA Champions League, Monaco progressed despite losing 4–2 in Madrid, due to the 3–1 victory in the return leg; the side advanced through to the semi-finals on the away goals rule, where they defeated Chelsea.
 Their run came to an end when they suffered a 3–0 defeat to FC Porto in the final.
 Squillaci made 217 appearances for the club over six seasons.